SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 problems easy to simulate.
 Climate models that are user-friendly, trainable, but also easily extensible will suddenly make many complex research ideas possible.

+![Particle trajectories advected in the barotropic vorticity model.
+The barotropic vorticity equations were stochastically stirred at wave numbers 8 to 40 for homogeneous turbulence on the sphere.
+The simulation was computed at T340 (about 40km global resolution).
+Visualized are 20,000 particles (white dots) with trajectories (colored randomly) for the previous 6 hours. \label{fig:particles}](particles.jpg)

 # Acknowledgements